msiebuhr/go-tag-test/README.md

 go-tag-test
 ===========

-Testing repository for versionedn `go get` imports.
+Testing repository for versioned `go get` imports.

 Patch go
 --------

-Apply the inlucded patch on a checkout of the go source-code, build and run!
+Apply the included patch on a checkout of the go source-code, build and run!

 In particular, this allows `@<branch>` or `@<tag>` to Github checkouts, ex: